-- Locally last year, volunteers picked up more than 1,700 straws at our beach cleanups.
+- In 2016, Blue Ocean Society volunteers picked up more than 1,700 straws at their beach cleanups.
 Nearly half of those were on Hampton Beach.

-- Have you Skipped the Straw?
+- Stop using plastic straws and other single-use plastics and spread the word through your network of relationships.
 Take a picture and share it with us on Facebook, Twitter or Instagram with the hashtag #SkiptheStraw.